How can I get a German tax refund?

 - you’re unmarried, over 23 and don’t have a child

-- you have public health insurance at Techniker Krankenkasse, with a Zusatzbeitrag of 0.7%.
+- you have public health insurance at Techniker Krankenkasse, with a Zusatzbeitrag (surcharge) of 1.2%.

 If you don’t file a tax return, you won’t get that money back.

-As an unmarried employee with no side income, you don’t have to file a tax return, but you can do so voluntarily (Antragsveranlagung) for up to 4 years after the tax year ended.
+As an unmarried employee with no other income, you don’t have to file a tax return, but you can do so voluntarily (Antragsveranlagung) for up to 4 years after the tax year ended.

-Note: if you were working outside Germany for the first half of the year, you will only get tax back if your gross monthly salary/profit outside Germany was lower than your German salary now.
+Note: if you were working outside Germany for the first half of the year, you will only get any tax back if your gross monthly salary/profit outside Germany was lower than your German salary now.
 The closer your pre-move monthly salary is to your German salary, the less you will get back.